mclaeysb/allmaps/packages/render/README.md

 ### allRequestedTilesLoaded

 Returns a promise that resolves when all requested tiles are loaded.
-This could happen immidiately, in case there are no current requests and the tilesFetchingCount is zero, or in a while, when the count reaches zero and the ALLREQUESTEDTILESLOADED event is fired.
+This could happen immidiately, in case there are no ongoing requests and the tilesFetchingCount is zero, or in a while, when the count reaches zero and the ALLREQUESTEDTILESLOADED event is fired.

 Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)\<void>**&#x20;